 Activities that are best booked in advance include tickets to sumo wresting tournaments, the Robot Restaurant in Tokyo, Studio Ghibli Museum tickets.
 Our favorite websites for booking activities, tickets and tours include Voyagin, Get Your Guide and Klook.
 In addition to booking unique activities, Klook offers discounts on admission fees for booking in advance.

-If you are interested in buying tickets to the 2020 Olympics, tickets are on sale now.
+If you are interested in buying tickets to the Olympics, here is the link to buy tickets.

 Plan How to Communicate While in Japan